Self-assessment

 Teaching and learning are at the heart of the school program.
 In most cases, schools are provided with a mandated curriculum which they must use and be held accountable for by their authorities.
 However, schools generally have some freedom in the manner in which the curriculum is delivered.
 This provides Christian schools with the opportunity to teach the required curricular content from a Biblical worldview, consistent with the school’s Christian philosophy of education.

-The six indicators and related descriptors in this standard will help a school assess their approach to curricular content, instruction and assessment, and the extent to which these are consistent with the school’s mission, vision, values and philosophy of education.
+The seven indicators and related descriptors in this standard will help a school assess their approach to curricular content, instruction and assessment, and the extent to which these are consistent with the school’s mission, vision, values and philosophy of education.

 Standard 4: Spiritual Formation